TaylorJadin/jadin.me/content/posts/drafts/building-a-streaming-setup-for-reclaim-open/index.md

 `
 {{< figure src="ZV1.jpg" caption="My ZV1 that I use as my primary webcam.
 In the flip out screen you can see an image of someone who should be writing this very blog post, but instead is taking a mostly unnecessary picture." alt="A picture of a webcam on a mount above a computer monitor.">}}

 We needed 3 cameras, and it turned out that between Tim and I we could bring 3 matching [Sony ZV-1](https://www.dpreview.com/reviews/sony-zv-1-review)'s which really made things simple.
 I love these little cameras, and I use one pretty much every day as my webcam.
 They have a fixed lens, which for our purposes is fine and are easy to power over Micro USB.
+They are great little cameras!

+### Microphones